-Whenever a search engine user finds a relevant ad and clicks it, the keyword final URL of the triggered keyword leads the clicking user to the landing page.
-Only if no keyword is defined, the ad final URL is used instead.
-However, the Campaign Suite expects you to define a keyword final URL for every keyword and therefore goes without ad final URLs.
+Whenever a search engine user finds a relevant ad and clicks it, the “keyword final URL” of the triggered keyword leads the clicking user to the landing page.
+Only if no keyword is defined, is the “ad final URL” used instead.
+However, Crealytics’ Search Platform expects you to define a “keyword final URL” for every keyword and therefore goes without “ad final URLs”.

 The user reaches the landing page in the advertiser’s store where the user can find the advertised service or product.
 The most important rule is that the landing page must be relevant for what the search engine user expects and desires.

-This article explains how to build custom keyword final URLs in the Campaign Suite and it shows how to use third party tracking pixels in the URL.
-Understanding these contents is important in order to be able to lead the user to the best possible page after he clicked onto a text ad.
-This procedure is called “deep linking”, because the user shall not be linked to the main or home page of the advertiser’s store, but rather to a specific page deep inside the website.
+This article explains how to build custom keyword final URLs in Crealytics’ Search Platform and it shows how to use third party tracking pixels in the URL.
+Understanding this content is important to be able to lead the user to the best possible page after they click a text ad.
+This procedure is called “deep linking”, because the user should not be linked to the main or home page of your store, but rather to a specific page deep within the website.

-If the user searches for “red adidas sneakers” and then clicks onto your ad with the headline “Buy red adidas sneakers”, you have the following options.
-Either you can link the user to a general “adidas” page, or to a general “sneakers” page or to a shopcategory page “adidas sneakers” or to a product details page about a certain pair of “red adidas sneakers”.
+If the user searches for “red adidas sneakers” and then clicks your ad with the headline “Buy red adidas sneakers”, you have the following options.
+Either you can link the user to a general “adidas” page, a general “sneakers” page, a shop category page “adidas sneakers”, or a product detail page about a certain pair of “red adidas sneakers”.

-In order to perform deep linking on a product level (individual deep links for each product), the URL parameters must be written into the product table.
-If on the other hand, the deep linking shall be based on only one semantic level (brand, category or color), the url parameters must either be put into the brand or category or color table.
-To achieve an intermediate solution such as constructing the deep link based on few semantics (brand, category), it is necessary to create a table for mapping purposes.
+To perform deep linking on product level (individual deep links for each product), the URL parameters must be written into the product table.
+On the other hand, if the deep linking should be based on only one semantic level (brand, category or color), the url parameters must be put into either the brand, category, or color table.
+To achieve an intermediate solution, such as constructing the deep link based on few semantic factors (brand, category), it is necessary to create a table for mapping purposes.

-Summary: If URLs shall be constructed only for one semantic level (e.g. brand), put them into the corresponding table (e.g. “Brand” table).
-If they shall be constructed for more than one level, the URL parameters must be in a mapping or product table, that has a column for each semantic level.
+Summary: If URLs should be constructed only for one semantic level (e.g. brand), insert them in the corresponding table (e.g. “Brand” table).
+If they should be constructed for more than one level, the URL parameters must be in a mapping or product table that has a column for each semantic level.

-A static URL is a URL, which stays unchanged during every page load, because it is independent of a database.
-This type of URLs is used for special pages such as certain sales or advertising campaigns.
+A static URL is a URL that stays unchanged during every page load, because it is independent of a database.
+This type of URL is used for special pages such as certain sales or advertising campaigns.
 Read this article about special URL tables.

 A dynamic URL is based on a database.
-Depending on the parameters, which are included in the URL, different contents are displayed on the page.
-In other words the page is built dynamically for each individual set of parameters.
+Depending on the parameters included in the URL, different content is displayed on the page.
+In other words, the page is built dynamically for each individual set of parameters.

 Filters are a specific kind of parameter in a dynamic URL.
-Usually filters are used in online stores for the purpose of limiting the number of displayed products.
-For example, online shoe stores might offer to filter for colors or material of the shoes.
+Filters are typically used in online stores for the purpose of limiting the number of displayed products.
+For example, online shoe stores might offer to filter for color, size, brand, price, or material.

-Most online shops have a search bar where visitors can search for products.
+Most online shops have a search bar allowing visitors to search for products.
 Entering something into the search field usually composes a certain URL.
-The same composition of a search URL can be done in the Campaign Suite.
-In the end the search engine user will see the search result page with relevant products.
-In most cases this method is the last choice.
+The same composition of a search URL can be done in Crealytics’ Search Platform.
+In the end, the search engine user will see the search result page with relevant products.
+In most cases, this method is the last choice.
 In contrast to filters, it is difficult for the user to customize the selection of products.
-And in contrast to dynamic URLs there is no way to navigate to a sub-category or superior category of products.
-Only use this option when all others are unavailable.
+Moreover, in contrast to dynamic URLs, there is no way to navigate to a sub-category or higher category level.
+We recommend only using this option when all others are unavailable.